3liz/lizmap-documentation/source/install/upgrade.rst

 Replace Lizmap files
 --------------------------------------------------------------

-Get the Lizmap archive (by downloading an archive or by doing a git clone/pull)
+Get the Lizmap archive by downloading an archive on the `release <https://github.com/3liz/lizmap-web-client/releases>`_ page.

-You should
+You should :

-- replace the lib/ directory by the new lib/ directory
+- replace the ``lib/`` directory by the new ``lib/`` directory
-- replace files into lizmap/ directory by the new lizmap/ files
+- replace files into ``lizmap/`` directory by the new ``lizmap/`` files
-- If the replacement has erased some files that you've been backuped, restore them with ``lizmap/install/restore.sh /tmp``
+- If the replacement has erased some files that you've been done any backup, restore them with ``lizmap/install/restore.sh /tmp``

 Launch the installer